boneslashXO/GomokuBoard-Frontend/README.md

 # Gomoku board project

-Hello welcome, this is gomoku board project - based on using Vue.js on frontend and on the backend who knows what, we will see.
+Hello welcome, this is gomoku board project -frontend based on using Vue.js which is sending the messages to other project and receives them - TODO.
 ChatGPT is used as well to make everything faster.

 # Purpose